opportus/object-mapper/README.md

 map (adding to it routes) *on the go*.
 There is another way to define the map, preloading its definition.

-While this library is definitely designed with *map definition preloading* in mind, it does not provide a way to effectively preload a *map definition* which could be:
+While this library is designed with *map definition preloading* in mind, it does not provide a way to effectively preload a *map definition* which could be:

 -   Any type of file, commonly used for configuration (XML, YAML, JSON, etc...), defining statically a map.